Esther Lederberg: Origin of mutations

 The problem of reproducing bacterial colonies en masse in the same geometric configuration as on original agar plate was first successfully solved by replica plating, as implemented by Esther and Joshua Lederberg.
 Scientists had been struggling for a reliable solution for at least a decade before the Lederbergs implemented it successfully.
 Less efficient forerunners to the methodology were toothpicks, paper, wire brushes, and multipronged inoculators.
-Biographer Rebecca Ferrell believes that the method Lederberg invented was likely inspired by using her father's press at his work, pressing a plate of bacterial colonies onto sterile velvet, after which they were stamped onto plates of media with different ingredients, depending on the desired traits the researcher wished to observed.
+Biographer Rebecca Ferrell believes that the method Lederberg invented was likely inspired by using her father's press at his work, pressing a plate of bacterial colonies onto sterile velvet, after which they were stamped onto plates of media with different ingredients, depending on the desired traits the researcher wished to observe.

 The Lederbergs used the replica-plating method to demonstrate that bacteriophage- and antibiotic-resistance mutants arose in the absence of phages or antibiotics.
 The spontaneous nature of mutations was previously demonstrated by Luria and Delbrück.
 However, many scientists failed to grasp the mathematical arguments of Luria and Delbrück's findings, and their paper was either ignored or rejected by other scientists.
 The controversy was settled by the Lederbergs' simple replica-plating experiment.